goauthentik/authentik/website/docs/installation/storage-s3.md

 AUTHENTIK_STORAGE__MEDIA__S3__CUSTOM_DOMAIN=s3.provider/authentik-media
 ```

-If you are using Backblaze B2 as your S3 provider, add the following:
+If you are using Backblaze B2 as your S3 provider and the bucket is set to `Public`, add the following:

 ```env
 AUTHENTIK_STORAGE__MEDIA__S3__DEFAULT_ACL=public-read